buildtesters/buildtest/docs/buildtest_perlmutter.rst

 Exercise 3: Query Test Report
 -------------------------------

-In this exercise you will learn how to :ref:`query test reports <test_reports>`.
+In this exercise you will learn how to :ref:`query test report <test_reports>`.
 This can be done by running ``buildtest report``.
 In this task please do the following

 .. todo::